J.D., Harvard Law School; M.S., management, MIT Sloan School of Management; B.A., English, Yale University

 Summary of Experience

 A frequent speaker on topics in antitrust and competition, the role of economics in litigation, and leadership, Ms. Samuelson has presented before a number of legal audiences and at leading academic institutions, including the American Bar Association (ABA)'s Antitrust Section Annual Spring Meeting, the New York State Bar Association (NYSBA)'s Annual Antitrust Law Section Meeting, the Yale School of Management, the University of Chicago Law School, and the MIT Sloan School of Management.
 She has also participated in numerous legal and economic conferences and seminars.
 In one representative example, Ms. Samuelson moderated a panel at the U.S. Federal Trade Commission and U.S. Department of Justice joint public workshop on most-favored nation clauses, and subsequently coauthored an article on the program in the ABA Antitrust Section Joint Conduct Committee's newsletter.
-Ms. Samuelson is frequently included in the International Who's Who of Competition Lawyers and Economists and Euromoney's Guide to the World's Leading Competition and Antitrust Lawyers/Economists.
-She is an adjunct member of the NYSBA Antitrust and Trade Regulation Committee and has served as a vice chair of the ABA's Trial Practice Committee of Antitrust Law.
+Ms. Samuelson was named as one of Global Competition Review's Women in Antitrust 2016, and she is frequently included in the International Who's Who of Competition Lawyers and Economists and Euromoney's Guide to the World's Leading Competition and Antitrust Lawyers/Economists.
+She has served as a vice chair of the ABA's Trial Practice Committee of Antitrust Law.

 Read Martha's profile